dvy246/qdrant/docs/article.md

 A key challenge in computational chemistry and drug discovery is identifying compound analogs.
 After finding an active hit against a target, medicinal chemists need to quickly find compounds with the same core structure from a specific library.

-This need arises often.
+I think this need arises often.
 It includes querying databases like ChEMBL or ZINC for active hit analogs, identifying shared scaffolds within a series of compounds, checking if a promising structure has a known toxic group, or exploring related chemical space.

 Accurate similarity assessment helps reduce the costs of chemical synthesis.
 Custom synthesis of a single new compound usually costs between $3,000 and $5,000 at the milligram scale.
 If the similarity measure is unreliable, it leads to poor spending on screening and synthesis.